Note: Please forward proposed corrections, refinements and additions to PeopleNow.org by email RefineThePlan@PeopleNow.org or fax 703-521-0849

 immediately by the government and NGOs as appropriate and receive timely

-restitution from the lawbreaker
+restitution if and as appropriate from the lawbreaker

 - Objectives of the criminal justice system include